-If a getaway is on your wish list, consider a trip to our historic Philadelphia hotel.
+If a getaway is on your wish list, consider a trip to historic Philadelphia.
 Create memories with loved ones as you stroll along cobblestone streets and visit America's most historic square mile, just outside our hotel doors.

-Just a short walk away from the Liberty Bell and many of Philadelphia's other historic attractions, Sheraton Philadelphia Society Hill Hotel is near it all.
+A short walk away from the Liberty Bell and many of Philadelphia's other historic attractions, Sheraton Philadelphia Society Hill Hotel is near it all.
 Stay with us throughout the year and enjoy everything that Philadelphia has to offer.
-Create memories with your family and enjoy an active day exploring Historic Philadelphia, then settle in for a comfortable nights sleep in the Sheraton Signature Bed.
-Make sure you don't miss the attractions below when you stay at our historic Philadelphia hotel.

 INDEPENDENCE MALL STATE PARK